Skip to main content

 • Opt you out of the processing of your personal information for purposes of profiling in furtherance of decisions that produce legal or similarly significant effects, if applicable.

 Please note that certain information may be exempt from such requests under applicable law.
-For example, we need certain information in order to provide the Services and our services to you.
+For example, we need certain information in order to provide services you have requested or to comply with applicable laws.

-To exercise any of these rights, you can email us at [email protected] with your name and type of request you are making.
+To exercise any of these rights, you can email us at [email protected] with your name, the type of request you are making, and the information to which your request pertains.

 You may be able to designate an authorized agent to make requests on your behalf.
 In order for an authorized agent to be verified, you must provide the authorized agent with signed, written permission to make such requests or a power of attorney.
 We may also follow up with you to verify your identity before processing the authorized agent's request as permitted by applicable law.